-- Other testing at SRC includes TEAS Nursing Entrance exam and NLN-ACE Mobility test for nursing students. - Career Coach is one of several free career and job placement services available to help students focus on careers that best fit their abilities and interests.
+- Other testing at SRC includes ATI® TEAS Nursing Entrance exam for nursing students. - Career Coach is one of several free career and job placement services available to help students focus on careers that best fit their abilities and interests.
 This service is available by contacting the Canton or Macomb campus for an appointment.